jblayter/SDM-Playbook/team-enablement/advocating.md

 - **Secure Resources**
   - Track workload and use metrics (velocity, cycle time, attrition risk) to justify additional headcount or tools.
-  - Frame requests in business terms: *“We can hit X market window if we have Y support.”*
+  - Frame requests in business terms: *"We can hit X market window if we have Y support."*

 - **Protect the Team**
   - Push back respectfully on unrealistic deadlines — propose alternatives.
-  - Redirect “drive-by” requests to product/SDM intake processes.
+  - Redirect "drive-by" requests to product/SDM intake processes.
   - Ensure work aligns with team goals, not just ad hoc asks.

 - **Amplify Their Voice**